Ready to say goodbye to debt for good? Learn More

 • Didn’t get a degree that the loan was meant to finance

-The AUSA can also presume an inability to pay if your loan has been in repayment status for 10 years or more.
 These presumptions provide a more straightforward case to the AUSA, but they aren’t the only way to show an inability to pay.
 If your reason falls outside these presumptions, you can explain it in the space provided on the attestation form.

 The Attestation Form: Information Showing a Good Faith Attempt at Repayment

-The next portion of the attestation form helps the bankruptcy court determine whether you’ve made a “good faith effort” at student loan repayment.
+The next portion of the attestation form helps the bankruptcy court determine whether you’ve made a good faith effort at student loan repayment.

 • Made at least one student loan payment